wetransform-os/rasdaman/doc/main/11_cheatsheets.rst

   .. code-block:: shell

-    curl "http://ows.rasdaman.org/rasdaman/ows" --out test.png --data-urlencode \
+    curl "http://ows.rasdaman.org/rasdaman/ows" -o test.png --data-urlencode \
     'service=WCS&version=2.0.1&request=ProcessCoverages&query=\
     for c in (mean_summer_airtemp) return encode(c, "png")'

 - Upload files to be processed with ``decode()`` operator, see :ref:`here <positional_parameters_in_wcps>`.

-When the server requires basic authentication for a request, the rasdaman user credentials can be specified with the ``--user`` option, e.g.
+- When the server requires basic authentication for a request, the rasdaman user credentials can be specified with the ``--user`` option, e.g.

   .. code-block:: shell